Skip to Content

 How much time do you need: One day is enough to quickly see the main landmarks, but it will be rushed (see here: one day in Venice – things to do & itinerary).
 I recommend staying at least one night so that you can also experience Venice in the evening when most day-trippers have left.
 Plan at least two days if you also want to visit the nearby islands, and at least three days if you want to see all the top sights and attractions in Venice.
 See here some suggestions for a 3-day Venice itinerary with local’s tips.

 Where to stay: If you are visiting Venice by car or arriving by train, you may want to stay close to Piazzale Roma.
 Otherwise, stay in the area between St. Mark’s Square and Rialto Bridge.
-Here are some hotel suggestions for this area:
+We recommend H10 Palazzo Canova Hotel, on the Grand Canal, close to Rialto Bridge.
+For more information, a neighborhood guide, and hotel suggestions, see our complete guide to the best areas to stay in Venice.

-READ ALSO: What to See & Do in Venice (all the best sights & attractions)
+READ ALSO: Top Places to See & Things to Do in Venice

 4. Bologna